Gimtec-io/job-application-tracker-good/notes.md

 This project does not focus on configuration.
 Hence, no linting, pre-commit, production config, etc. The project focuses on clean code.

+DO NOT UNDERESTIMATE the value of repetition.
+Build CRUD apps until you feel comfortable with them.
+It's the bread and butter of web developpment.
 ## Bonus features to be added later

 Add markdown or WYSIWYW for job description